-To create an action that changes the page shown on the Master's virtual HMI, use the syntax GotoPage (Name), where Name is the name of the display page in question.
+To create an action that changes the page shown on the panel's display, use the syntax GotoPage (Name), where Name is the name of the display page in question.
 The current page will be removed, and the new page will be displayed in its place.